gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-09-26-wordpress-vs-wp-engine.md

 ---

 What a mess.
 Maybe there's something we're not seeing from the outside, but to me this looks like Mullenweg has gone off the deep end.
 Is this a personal beef with Silver Lake?
 With Lee Wittlinger?
-If not, every commercial enterprise has the word "WordPress" in their marketing copy needs to watch out.
+If not, every commercial enterprise with the word "WordPress" in their marketing copy needs to watch out.

 I've used WP Engine happily for several projects and found it to be a fine host.
 Yes, [they disable the revisions system by default](https://wpengine.com/support/platform-settings/#Post_Revisions).
 But this isn't some "hack" — [WordPress provides a built-in way to configure or disable this system](https://wordpress.org/documentation/article/revisions/#revision-options).